zsquareplusc/mpy-repl-tool/documentation/commandline.rst

   -e, --explore  auto open file explorer at mount point

 A virtual file system is created and attached to the given directory.
-It mirrors the contents of the micropython board.
+It mirrors the contents of the MicroPython board.
 Operations such as creating, renaming, deleting are supported.

 To improve performance, the mount command is caching data such as directory